JanKulbinski/Chinese_checkers/README.md

 Rules of the game chinese checkers https://en.wikipedia.org/wiki/Chinese_checkers

 The project operates on the basis of the client server architecture.
-The player, using the client application, can connect to the server and join the game.
+In the game can participate from 1 to 6 players.
+Each player, using the client application, can connect to server and join the game.
 The server verifies the correctness of movements and mediates in communication.
 Bots-players controlled by the server can also be added to the game.

 Instruction :